Skip to main content

 Is it Grief or Is it Depression?

 Grief and depression may have some overlapping symptoms such as sadness, crying, fatigue, reduced concentration, and sleep and appetite disturbances.
 However, grief and depression are not the same.
-Grief is a normal reaction to a loss whereas depression is a clinical condition.
-Other distinguishing features between grief and depression are as under (American Psychiatric Association, 2013; Shear, 2012):
+Grief is a normal reaction to a loss, whereas depression is a clinical condition.
+Other distinguishing features between grief and depression are as follows (American Psychiatric Association, 2013; Shear, 2012):

-• Although in grief, individuals feel sad and are tearful, the predominant mood in grief is a feeling of emptiness and loss, whereas in depression, the depressed mood is persistent and there is an inability to anticipate happiness or pleasure.
+• Although in grief, individuals feel sad and are tearful, the predominant mood in grief is a feeling of emptiness and loss.
+In contrast, in depression, the depressed mood is persistent, and there is an inability to anticipate happiness or pleasure.

 • Self-esteem is preserved in grief, whereas depression is usually characterized by feelings of worthlessness and self-loathing.